juliansommer/workout-track/README.md

 # Features

 - 🖥️ View 800+ exercises
-- 📝 (WIP) Create, edit and delete plan and workout
+- 📝 Create, edit and delete plan and workout
 - 🔑 Full auth using Supabase with Google SSO and protected routes with Next.js middleware
 - 🔐 Full Row Level Security implemented using Supabase to prevent unauthorised database changes
 - ✅ Forms using react-hook-form with validation using zod